mingdom/omninmo/docs/datamodel.md

 # Folio Data Model Documentation

 **Date:** 2025-04-05
 **Status:** Current

 ## Fundamental Principle

-**WE CANNOT CALCULATE VALUE ACCURATELY.** This is the most critical insight that drives our entire approach.
-Portfolio values in CSV files are constantly changing, making them unreliable for risk assessment.
-Instead, we must focus exclusively on market exposure as our core metric.
+**SEPARATE VALUE FROM EXPOSURE.** This is the most critical insight that drives our approach.
+While portfolio values are constantly changing, we can calculate them accurately at a point in time.
+However, for risk assessment, we must focus on market exposure rather than market value.

 ## Data Model Overview